-What should I do if I own or work for a business impacted by COVID-19
+What should I do if I own or work for a business struggling due to COVID-19?

 - Businesses with fewer than 100 employees who have seen sales decreases of 25% or greater will be eligible for zero interest loans of up to $75,000.
 Businesses with fewer than 5 employees are eligible for a grant to cover 40% of payroll costs for two months to help retain employees.
 You can learn more about these programs here.